 Modes of Consumption – Limits and Health Concerns

 Turmeric should be consumed in moderation for its active compounds.
-Best results of consuming this amazing herb are observed when taken in small quantities (few grams) over prolonged time period.
+The best results of consuming this amazing herb are observed when taken in small quantities (few grams) over a prolonged time period.

-Excessive consumption or intake of high concentration of its active compounds could lead to complexities:
+Excessive consumption of more than 2 table spoons per day or intake of high concentration of its active compounds in form of supplements and extracts could lead to complexities:

-- Lead to diarrhoea, stomach upset, or gastro-intestinal reflux
+- Lead to diarrhea, stomach upset, or gastrointestinal reflux

 - Can enhance gall bladder malfunction for patients

-- It can be consumed with hot water as tea or added to hot milk.
-In fact, turmeric flavored milk has long been used in India to relieve body aches.
+- It can be consumed with hot water as a tea or added to hot milk.
+In fact, turmeric flavoured milk has long been used in India to relieve body aches.

-- Fresh roots can be used to prepare smoothies flavoured with fruits and super foods as Chia seeds.
-Addition of strong flavoured fruits will help mask slightly bitter taste of it.
+- Fresh roots can be used to prepare smoothies flavoured with fruits and superfoods as Chia seeds.
+The addition of flavoured fruits will help mask the slightly bitter taste of it.